aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - `kustomize/base`: stores YAML that defines core resources like pods
 - `kustomize/overlay`: The `overlay` directory contains environment-specific configurations that build upon the `base` configurations.

+The `overlay` folder should be divided into local and prod environments with two subfolders:

+- `overlay/local`
+- `overlay/prod`

 ## Tilt